t-more/BufferedSocket/README.md

 readToByteStringMax :: BufferedSocket -> ByteString -> MaxLength -> IO (Maybe ByteString)
 ```
 The above functions are made to scan the input buffer for specific bytes.
 All of them of course reads more data from the network if necesarry
-However it is reccomended to use the "Max" verions of the functions as they put a limit to how much data may be read
+However it is recommended to use the "Max" verions of the functions as they put a limit to how much data that may be read.

 #####  Writing: